The Councillor's Cottage

 Uncle Eddy had made a point of introducing Elsie to people her age in Victoria.
 Sometime in the 1930s she struck up a friendship with Nancy and Catherine Wollaston.
 Their English grandfather, Percy, had moved his large family to Victoria years ago, and one of his six sons, an amateur prospector, had struck it rich in 1898.
 The claim became one of B.C.’s legendary gold mines: the Nickel Plate near Princeton.
 The prospector, 42 year old Francis Henry Wollaston, sold it for what was then a fortune, returned to Victoria, married his fiancée Alice Harrison, and their son was named after him.

 In the 1930s, Frank Wollaston Jr. was in Chicago, now a university-trained electrical engineer.
 As it happened, Elsie's two brothers were in Chicago too, where "Mun" was also an engineer and had recently married Elsie’s best friend from Northwestern.
-Frank’s sisters and Elsie arranged for their brothers to meet; “Mun” and his wife took to him immediately; ironically, Elsie was the last member of her family to meet her future husband!
+Frank’s sisters and Elsie arranged for their brothers to meet, and “Mun” and his wife took to him immediately.
+Ironically, Elsie was the last member of her family to meet her future husband!
 By the time that Uncle Eddy’s health required her full-time help, she and Frank were engaged, though it meant a long wait.
 In December 1942 they were finally married at St. Stephen’s Anglican Church in Saanichton.
 By then Frank was 39 and Elsie nearly 42.
-She had inherited her uncle’s waterfront cottage at 734 Sea Drive, and they spent their honeymoon there.
+She had inherited her uncle’s waterfront cottage at 734 Sea Drive, and she and Frank spent their honeymoon there.
 Frank had meanwhile been recruited for a senior position at B.C.
 Electric in Vancouver, where they bought a house in time to welcome baby Elsie Catherine on New Year’s Eve, 1943.

 For many years the Sea Drive cottage served as a vacation home, then was upgraded to a year-round residence when the family moved to Brentwood in 1961.
 Elsie died after a short illness on April 12, 1987, and Frank followed almost exactly six years later on April 4, 1993.
 The house, which Uncle Eddy had built on two lots, was later torn down and replaced by two separate ones, but one still carries the 734 address along with the stunning view.
 Elsie and Frank’s ashes were scattered together in April 1994 off their favourite swimming beach in Tod Inlet, the scene of so many photos in the albums.
 Uncle Eddy would certainly have approved.